Rustyb0y/resource/mafia_de/README.md

 ###### Settings

-###### Graphics Optimisation
-- Game is locked at 60 fps by default
-- In fullscreen mode If you unlock FPS your monitor will still be at 60hz
-- Need to use reshade or change compatability fullscreen mode to unlock monitor hz

 ###### Bugs
 - Minor voice inconsistencies
 - Characters can get stuck into the environment if they use scripted movement